metabase/metabase/docs/users-guide/13-sql-parameters.md

 #### Creating SQL question filters using field filter variables

 First, insert a variable tag in your SQL, like `{% raw %}{{my_var}}{% endraw %}`.
-Then, in the side panel, select the Field Filter variable type, and choose which field to map your variable to.
-In order to display a filter widget, you'll have to choose a field whose Type in the Data Model section of the Admin Panel is one of the following:
+Then, in the side panel, select the "Field Filter" variable type, and choose which field to map your variable to.
+In order to display a filter widget, you'll have to choose a field whose "Type" in the "Data Model" section of the Admin Panel is one of the following:

 - Category
 - City